The Finiteness Threshold Width of Lattice Polytopes: Finiteness threshold width and lifts of hollow polytopes

 \begin{lemma} Let $d< n\in \N$.
-All but finitely many lattice $d$-polytopes of size bounded by $n$ are hollow.
-Furthermore, all but finitely many of the hollow $d$-polytopes admit a projection to some hollow lattice $(d-1)$-polytope. \end{lemma}
+All but finitely many lattice $d$-polytopes of size bounded by $n$ are hollow and admit a projection to some hollow lattice $(d-1)$-polytope.
+In particular, $w^\infty(d) \le w_H(d-1)$ for all $d$. \end{lemma}

-\begin{proof} Hensley~\cite[Thm.~3.6]{Hensley} showed that there is a bound on the volume of non-hollow lattice $d$-polytopes of a given size, and Lagarias--Ziegler~\cite[Thm.~2]{LagariasZiegler} proved finiteness of the number of equivalence classes of lattice $d$ polytopes with a bound on their volume.
+\begin{proof} As argued in the proof of Theorem~\ref{thm:ftw}, the number of non-hollow lattice $d$-polytopes of size bounded by $n$ is finite.
 Hence, all but finitely many lattice $d$-polytopes of size bounded by $n$ are hollow.

-Finally, Nill--Ziegler~\cite[Corollary~1.7]{NillZiegler} proved that all but finitely many hollow $d$-polytopes admit a projection to a hollow $(d-1)$-polytope. \end{proof}
+On the other hand, Nill and Ziegler~\cite[Corollary~1.7]{NillZiegler} proved that all but finitely many hollow $d$-polytopes admit a projection to a hollow $(d-1)$-polytope.
+And these have width at most that of their projection, which is $\le w_H(d-1)$. \end{proof}